-If elimination prints are received, the report must reflect that they were received and whether they were compared.
-Elimination prints shall not be compared without the approval of the Latent Print Unit supervisor unless a work request specifically states to compare the elimination prints.
+Elimination prints shall not be compared without the approval of the unit supervisor unless a work request specifically states to compare the elimination prints.

-The examiner will communicate the extent of the Automated Latent Print System computer database search (Local, DOJ, FBI, Dataset) in the report.
+The examiner will communicate the extent of the Automated Latent Print System computer database(s) searched (Local, DOJ, FBI, Dataset) in the report.

-Refer to the Laboratory Quality Assurance Manual policy on Reporting Results for the required elements to include in the report.
-In addition to the Quality Assurance policy, report will include the following unit specific requirements:
+Refer to the Laboratory Quality Manual policy on Reporting Results for the required elements to include in the report.
+In addition to this policy, reports will include the following unit specific requirements:

-- Instances where required information for the header is not available, the words "Not Listed" will be used - Use a Suspect Header for all manual cases - Use the Background Report Body Heading for TLI and LPE Aide HIT reports - Use the Evidence Collected Report Body Heading for Major Case Print reports - Use the Exemplar Report Body Heading for all cases in which a manual comparison is performed to an exemplar generated from an archive/repository - Use the following wording under the Methods Used Report Body Heading - Visual analysis performed by the examiner or examiner and - Manual comparison performed by the examiner - Verification performed by a second examiner - Automated Latent Print System (ALPS) computer search - Dataset computer search - Digital processing - Collection of known exemplars using (insert method here) (black powder and adhesive sheets, ink and a tenprint card, mikrosil, etc.)
+- Instances where required information for the header is not available, the words "Not Listed" will be used - Use a Suspect Header for all manual cases - Use the Background Report Body Heading for TLI and LPE Aide HIT reports - Use the Evidence Collected Report Body Heading for Major Case Print reports - Use the Exemplar Report Body Heading for all cases in which a manual comparison is performed to an exemplar generated from an archive/repository